magic-wormhole/magic-wormhole/docs/attacks.md

 sufficiently interesting to attack that it'll be an issue, but I can't think of any simple answers.
-If the API is sufficiently compelling for other applications to incorporate Wormhole "technology" into their apps, I'm expecting that they'll run their own rendezvous server, and of course those apps can incorporate whatever sort of DoS protection seems appropriate.
+If the API is sufficiently compelling for other applications to incorporate Wormhole "technology" into their apps, I'm expecting that they'll run their own mailbox server, and of course those apps can incorporate whatever sort of DoS protection seems appropriate.
 For the built-in/upstream send-text/file/directory tools, using the public relay that I run, it may just have to be a best-effort